 Unit trusts will require a unit trust deed and an accurate record of the unitholders.
-Although a regulatory body doesn’t govern the requirement to maintain accurate records in the same way members of a company must update ASIC’s register, it is vital to the proper administration of the trust.
-Below, we explain what other documents are needed to set up a unit trust, their purpose and their contents.
+Although there is no regulatory body that manages a unit trust’s record-keeping, proper administration of the trust is vital.
+This article will explain the documents required to set up a unit trust, their purpose and their contents.

 1. Unit Trust Deed

-The unit trust deed is essential to establishing a unit trust as it sets out the key roles within a trust and the powers associated with these roles.
+The unit trust deed is essential to establishing a unit trust because it sets out the key roles within a trust, as well as the powers associated with these roles.

 Identify Rights and Powers